“Why don’t you sell or work with insert-trademarked-name crystal?”

 Why do I get so bothered about these applied trademarks?
 There are a few issues at play.

 In recent years, there are a few who have taken it upon themselves to assign yet another name – the trademark name.
 Oftentimes, the name hides all mineralogical information from the buyer in lieu of a story about a spiritual experience to be had.
+There are exceptions when a trademark is helpful like when the trademark name helps us identify a common mineral’s location that, because of the location, the mineral’s chemical composition or physical appearance makes it uncommon.

 From a purely practical perspective, with all of these names for minerals floating around, it can be difficult to ID and research crystals and stones.
 It was tricky before, but now with the trademarked stones, I’ve noticed it has gotten more complicated.
 Generally speaking, these pieces being sold under a trademarked name have descriptions that make fantastic healing claims and are labeled “high vibration” (another pet peeve of mine).
 There are rarely any notes given of the actual mineralogical name, let alone chemical composition, crystal system, occurrences, manner of formation, etc. Why?
 Well, I’m spitballing here, but if I can buy a tumbled blue onyx stone from an Etsy seller for $7, why would I buy a tumbled blue onyx stone called “Ocean’s Rapture” from another seller for $30?
 But if I don’t know that “Ocean’s Rapture” is actually blue onyx, I might be more willing to roll the dice for that beautiful blue mystery stone suggesting a rapturous experience.
+See what’s happening here?

 Trademarked crystals are sold with suggestions that the stone will offer heightened mystical experiences and are often sold as having been “super activated.”
 The stone usually arrives with an authenticity certificate and it should be noted that, generally speaking, this certificate authenticates only that the stone in question came from a specific dealer/shop.
 It is not typically guaranteeing elemental makeup and of course, no one can guarantee an experience so neither is the certificate guaranteeing specific energetic qualities.
 Which leads us to ask, to what end?